Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 When teaming up with a void magician favouring clean and tidy code, an important point is to have a clear code depreciation policy.
 When the whole team is aligned on code evolution, it proves to be terrifically efficient.

 The biggest danger with Void magicians is that lack of communication or misalignment.
-However, once on the same page, Void magicians are powerful allies to deliver robust code and product: what's more secure, rock-solid and maintainable than the required minimum without needless things?
+However, once on the same page, Void magicians are powerful allies to deliver robust code and product: what's more secure, rock-solid and maintainable than the required minimum without needless parts?

 ### The Void magicians and other magicians

-Void magicians are good counters against Copyist Monks or Archivists who are too much in their roles.
-By keeping code and documentation simple, they ensure a safe future of the product.
-They are antagonist by definition so if such situation is encountered in a project, aligning them is a good priority.
+Void magicians are good counters against Copyist Monks or Archivists who are too serious in their roles.
+By keeping code and documentation concise and simple, they ensure a safe future of the product.
+They are antagonistic by definition so if such situation is encountered in a project, aligning with them is a good priority.

 They usually cooperate well with Erudite as they often agree that a good design is a clean and simple design.

+As stated earlier, Void magicians can cooperate with Ninjas.
+Removing irrelevant parts at large scale...or even more: deprecating outdated systems, what a dream for the Void followers!
+Such pairing is essential to keep your architecture up-to-date but get ready for this: "smooth" will likely not the qualifier of such initiatives.

 ---

 ## Conclusion

 Thank you for reading so far.
-The profiles presented in this article are simplified, like in most RPGs.
+The profiles presented in this article are overly simplified, like in most RPGs.
 The reality is way more complex: engineers often combine multiple aspects and it is not rare to have some engineers being an Erudite in a context but a Copyist Monk in another one.
 Granted, it can be challenging to compose with such profile but that what's make the interaction fun!

+In the end, not a profile is better than another.
+Like most software engineering topics, there is no silver bullet so diversity matters.
+You will need all sorts of magicians to cover each others.
+Also, everyone usually has good opinions, according to their personal beliefs.
+Gather everyone, discuss/debate, find a common ground and you will all be ready to achieve wonderful marvels.

+Happy engineering to all.